Healthcare in Wales: Quality of Care

+General Health

+Obesity continues to plague the people of Wales.
+"The percentage of adults who are overweight or obese continues to rise, reaching 62% in 2021/22.
+Rates are highest among men and those living in more deprived areas."

 Coronavirus outbreak

 The Welsh healthcare system has been particularly impacted by the outbreak of Coronavirus in early 2020.
 This has been exacerbated by the fact the Welsh population is, according to Nuffield Trust research, on average "older, sicker and more deprived than the English population – so its NHS has to work harder".

 The Welsh Government made specific changes to healthcare in Wales to deal with the outbreak, including cancelling elective operations, building the UK's second largest hospital at the Millennium Stadium in Cardiff, and approving the "COVID emergency ventilator", a device designed by a medical consultant based in Ammanford.
 Nonetheless, Wales in late March had the largest local outbreak in the UK, centred around the Aneurin Bevan Health Board in Newport which saw a higher number of cases per 1,000 people than any other city including London.